tidyverse/tidyverse.org/content/blog/performant-code/index.md

 There are two important lessons to take in from this output:

 -   The `sum(unlist())` approach was wicked fast compared to [`Reduce()`](https://rdrr.io/r/base/funprog.html).
 -   Both of these expressions were fast.
-Even the slower of the two took 2.3µs---to put that in perspective, that expression could complete 435534 iterations in a second!
+Even the slower of the two took 2.3µs---to put that in perspective, that expression could complete 435540 iterations in a second!
 Keeping this bigger picture in mind is always important when benchmarking; if code runs fast enough to not be an issue in practical situations, then it need not be optimized in favor of less readable or safe code.

 The results of little experiments like this one can be surprising at first.
 Over time, though, you will develop intuition for the fastest way to solve problems you commonly solve, and will write fast code the first time around!

+In this case, using [`Reduce()`](https://rdrr.io/r/base/funprog.html) means calling [`sum()`](https://rdrr.io/r/base/sum.html) many times, approximately once for each element of the list, and while [`sum()`](https://rdrr.io/r/base/sum.html) isn't particularly slow, calling an R function many times tends to have non-negligible overhead.
+With the `sum(unlist())` approach, there are only 2 R function calls---one for [`unlist()`](https://rdrr.io/r/base/unlist.html) and one for [`sum()`](https://rdrr.io/r/base/sum.html)---which both immediately drop into C code.

 ### vctrs